Luzifer/staticmap/README.md

     &size=800x500
     &markers=color:blue|53.54129165,9.98420576699353
     &markers=color:yellow|53.54565525,9.9680555636958
+    &markers=size:tiny|color:red|53.54846472989871,9.978977621091543
 ```

 The map center is set to a coordinate within Hamburg, Germany with a zoom level of 15.
-Additionally there are two markers set: One `blue` marker to the Elbphilharmonie, one `yellow` marker to the Hard Rock Cafe Hamburg.
+Additionally there are two markers set: One `blue` marker to the Elbphilharmonie, one `yellow` marker to the Hard Rock Cafe Hamburg and a `tiny` `red` marker on the St. Michaels church.
 The example above (of course without the line breaks) produced this image:

 ![](example/map.png)